Fencing at the 2012 Summer Olympics

 The fencing competitions at the 2012 Olympic Games in London were held from 28 July to 5 August at the ExCeL Exhibition Centre.
 Ten events (six individual, four team) were contested.
-The International Fencing Federation (FIE) had pushed for the inclusion of two more team events, but the International Olympic Committee voted to keep the current format of ten events.
+The International Fencing Federation (FIE) had pushed for the inclusion of two more team events, but the International Olympic Committee voted to keep the format at ten events.

+The women's individual épée semi final became a notable controversy at the 2012 Olympics when a time-keeping error by a games volunteer helped German Britta Heidemann beat South Korea's Shin A-lam.
+Despite there being two hundredths of a second remaining in the match, the timer could only be reset to a whole second after the mistake.
+The extra time was enough for the German to score a winning attack and proceed to the final.

 Qualification

 Qualification was primarily based on the ind. official rankings as at 2 April 2012, with further individual places available at four zonal qualifying tournaments.

 Medal table

 Despite fencing being its top medal-producing sport, France did not win any medal for the first time since 1960.